githubEdit

 Configuration in v.2.7

-AML Module Setup
+Setting Up the AML Module

 Make sure the module is activated in the "Modules" section, or activate it if it isn't.